designstem/projects/colorblindness/index.md

 -

 ~Caring about high accessibility of information in your design products is crucial.
 And color is an important part of design.~
-~In the following **learning stations** you can find impulses and tasks which &ndash; in the end &ndash; should enable you to get the skills to optimize your design products.
-STEM students could use this for example when you choose a color scheme for diagrams.~
+~In the following **learning stations** you will find tasks which &ndash; in the end &ndash; should enable you to develope the skills required to optimize your design products.
+STEM students could use this for example when they choose a color scheme for diagrams.~

 ### ***<f-arrow-icon /> How to use the learning stations***
 ~You can **work through the stations in the given order** (which is recommended if you are a beginner).
-If you are already familiar with a certain topic, you can directly navigate to one that is new for you.
+If you are already familiar with a certain topic, you can navigate straight to a topic that is new to you.
 Throughout the following pages, you can switch to other learning stations via the burger menu in the top left corner.~
 ***But don't cheat and skip ahead, before you are not sure that you know everything!*** 🧐

 <br>